tednaleid/decoupling-microservices/src/index.md

 !SLIDE shout quieter
-# within a consumer group there can be as many consumers as there are partitions
+# partitions are balanced across a consumer group
+## max # of consumers for a topic is the number of partitions

 !SLIDE shout quieter